autolab-project/autolab/README.md

 To work properly, you need to setup a few things :
 1. Have a drivers folder on your computer
 2. Create a Device Index file
-3. Setting USIT's config.ini file
+3. Update a USIT config.ini file

 ### 1) Drivers folder

 The drivers folder is the folder that contains all the drivers that USIT will use.
 It has a minimum required structure.
 Inside this main folder, each different driver need its own sub-folder.
 Ideally, the name of the sub-folder should be of the form "\<manufacturer\>\_\<model\>".
-Then, inside this driver sub-folder, USIT requires at least two pyhon scripts:
+Then, inside this driver sub-folder, USIT requires at least two python scripts:
 - A driver script, which has the exact same name as the folder ("\<manufacturer\>\_\<model\>.py" for instance)
-- A USIT configuration script, named "usit_config.py", which allow the package to understand how your driver is structured in terms of Modules, Variables and Actions.
+- A USIT configuration script, named "usit_config.py", which allows the package to understand how your driver is structured in terms of Modules, Variables and Actions.

 Example of drivers folder architecture: